-You’ve probably heard of the keto diet.
-Basketball star LeBron James used it in 2014 to slim down, former NFL-er Tim Tebow can’t stop talking it up on morning shows, and Jersey Shore guido Vinny Guadagnino became such an advocate for its weight-loss benefits he’s now “the keto guido.”
+By now, if you haven’t heard of the keto diet, we’re going to guess you’ve been living under a rock or you’re actually one of the first people to live on Mars and you’re under some sort of NDA to not discuss it.
+LeBron James used the diet in 2014 to slim down, former NFL-er Tim Tebow pretty much can’t stop talking it up on morning shows, and — whether you like him or not — Jersey Shore guido Vinny Guadagnino became such an advocate for its weight-loss benefits he’s now “the keto guido.”

 But what is the keto diet?

-And moreover, what do you eat when on it, does it work, and how ripped can it help us get?
+And more importantly, what do you eat when on it, does it work, and how ripped can it help us get?
 The Manual is here to give you the simple down and dirty on this diet trend.

 What Is the Keto Diet?